 Becoming a tourist in your own city is fun, affordable and teaches your children how to appreciate what is in their own backyard, so to speak.
 It’s the perfect opportunity to take pride in your town and discover what it has to offer.

 Introduce your children to go-karts, mini-putt, pools, water slides, or horse-riding.
-Become regular visitors of the local farms, zoos, and museums.
-Sure, it will cost a bit of money to indulge in these activities, but much less than would have been spent if you had travelled faraway to do the same sort of thing.
+Become regular visitors to the local farms, zoos, and museums.
+Sure, it will cost a bit of money to indulge in these activities, but much less than would have been spent if you had traveled far away to do the same sort of thing.

 Would you prefer free activities?
 Dust off your old bike and get moving!
 Cycle through your city as a family and enjoy picnics in the park – maybe even feed the ducks.